SpoonLabs/astor/README.md

 [![Build Status](https://travis-ci.org/SpoonLabs/astor.svg?branch=master)](https://travis-ci.org/SpoonLabs/astor)

-Astor is an automatic software repair framework in Java for Java, done by Inria, the University of Lille, the University of Valenciennes, and KTH Royal Institute of Technology.
+Astor is an automatic software repair framework in Java for Java, done by Inria, the University of Lille, the Université Polytechnique Hauts-de-France, and KTH Royal Institute of Technology.
 Astor is an acronym standing for "Automatic Software Transformations fOr program Repair".

 If you use Astor for academic purposes, please cite the appropriate publication: